 For more about sleepers cars, nostalgic automotive examples, and the latest car news, keep reading here on Philkotse.com.

-The entry of the Honda Cars Philippines, Inc. to the executive sedan segment is the Honda Accord.
-The current Honda Accord is in its 10th generation.
+Japanese auto giant Honda's entry to the executive sedan segment is the Accord, now on its 10th generation.
 It features sharper-looking LED headlights, restyled grille, LED multi-projector lamps, revamped front bumper, and C-shaped LED taillights.
 Overall, the current Honda Accord has a sportier design execution.
 The instrument cluster receives a full-color TFT display along with improved resolution to accommodate Honda Sensing – the newest addition to the current-generation Honda Accord.
 Honda Sensing is the brand’s newly-introduced suite of safety features that includes the utilization of radar technology to assist the driver.
 Honda Sensing comes with the following car technologies: road departure mitigation, low-speed follow, adaptive cruise control, lane keeps assist system, collision mitigation braking system, lane departure warning, and forward-collision warning.
 With the help of the new safety technology, the latest Honda Accord is presently the safest version of the model.
 Honda Cars Philippines, Inc. offers the Honda Accord with a single variant only – the Honda Accord 1.5 EL Turbo CVT (with Honda Sensing) priced at Php 2,288,000.
 The Honda Accord's power comes from the 1.5L Earth Dreams Technology DOHC 16-valve VTEC Turbo engine that produces 187 horsepower and 260 Newton-meter.
 It is the upgraded version of the engine used in the Honda Civic RS Turbo.